St. Michael's Church, Mumbai: History

-The original structure at St Michael's is said to have been built in 1534 by António do Porto, a church builder of the Franciscan Order.
-With the Mahratta Invasion of Bassein and other places like Salsette in 1739, Our Lady of Mount Bandra's chapel was destroyed by the Portuguese at the instance of the British so that its location remained secret to the Maratha (caste).
-At this time, St Michael's was the refuge place for the statue of the Blessed Virgin from the chapel.
-The image remained in St Michael's till 1761, when it was moved to its present structure in Bandra.
+Initially known as São Miguel, the original structure at St Michael's is said to have been built as a convent in 1534 by António do Porto, a church builder of the Franciscan Order.
+With the Mahratta Invasion of Bassein in 1739, Our Lady of Mount Bandra's chapel was destroyed by the Portuguese at the instigation of the British.
+A picture of the Blessed Virgin was rescued from the church and was taken to St Michael’s.
+From 1739 to 1761, St Michael's served as a refuge to the popular icon of the Virgin Mary which is now placed at the present-day Basilica of Our Lady of the Mount of Bandra.